emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

 For each participant, the ‘best’ pair of fear and disgust videos (see paper for equation used to determine the ‘best’ pair) was selected prior to the reversal learning task.
-This pair were then used as punishments in the reversal learning task for the fear and disgust feedback-type blocks.
+This pair was then used as punishments in the reversal learning task for the fear and disgust feedback-type blocks.
 </p>